 This free guide aims to introduce startup founders to the Australian startup market.

 A deed is a type of contract.
 Usually, a valid agreement requires one party to give another party something of value in consideration for their promise.
 Typically, the value would be in the form of money.
 However, a deed does not require the element of consideration.
-A deed only requires a promise or commitment to do something.
+Instead, a deed only requires a promise or commitment to do something.

 We appreciate your feedback – your submission has been successfully received.